Water privatisation in Jakarta

 The main targets of the concession were to increase service coverage from an initial 46 percent and to reduce water losses from 61 percent.
 The original target of the concessions was to reach 75 percent service coverage in 2008 and 100 percent at the end of the concession.
 They also aimed to reduce water losses to 25 percent by 2008 and 20 percent by the end of the concession.
 These targets were substantially loosened during the renegotiations: The new 2008 targets were 68 percent for service coverage and 42 percent for water losses.
 In 2008 service coverage reached only 64 percent and water losses were reduced to only 50 percent.
 During the same period, water tariffs increased threefold.
 This increase was partly due to increases in the cost of electricity and bulk water purchases which are passed through by the private companies to the customers.

 On 24 March 2015 the Central Jakarta District Court ruled the privatisation of Jakarta's water was illegal and ordered the return of the water system to public control.
 The court noted that the private operators were "negligent in fulfilling the human right to water for Jakarta's residents."
 The private operators won an appeal in the Jakarta High Court.
 In October 2017, the Indonesian Supreme Court overturned the appeal and confirmed the District Court Ruling that the privatization of Jakarta's water was an illegal act.

+Water privatisation ended in 31 January 2023, and the next day the Jakarta provincial government took over water management.